redkite-labs/RedKiteCms/src/RedKiteLabs/RedKiteCms/BootstrapBundle/README.md

-# AlphaLemonBootstrapBundle
+# RedKiteLabsBootstrapBundle
-AlphaLemonBootstrapBundle takes care to autoload and configure bundles on a composer based application.
+RedKiteLabsBootstrapBundle takes care to autoload and configure bundles on a composer based application.
 Each developer could add an autoloader.json file to a bundle and configure it to autoload that bundle, without have to enable it manually in the AppKernel file.

 [![Build Status](https://secure.travis-ci.org/alphalemon/BootstrapBundle.png)](http://travis-ci.org/alphalemon/BootstrapBundle)

-## Install the AlphaLemonBootstrapBundle
+## Install the RedKiteLabsBootstrapBundle
-To install the AlphaLemonBootstrapBundle, simply require it in your composer.json:
+To install the RedKiteLabsBootstrapBundle, simply require it in your composer.json:

     "require": {
         [...]